Photos courtesy of Derek Clark, Broadway Theatre Leauge

 Pearle's father, Abraham B. Singer, was born in Lithuania in 1884.
 He immigrated to America in 1902.
 Her mother, Sadie Silverman, was born in Russia, daughter of Rabbi Hershel and Chaya Mina Saltzman Silverman.
 She moved to New York City in 1893.
 On August 11, 1911, in New York City, Abraham Singer married Sadie.
-Lillian Singer, their first of three daughters, was born in 191.
+Lillian Singer, their first of three daughters, was born on June 12, 1912.
 Pearle was born on October 27, 1913 in Utica, NY.
 The Singer family moved to Ilion, to live on John Street, in 1914.
 Daughter Florence was born in 1918 and a son, Hershel Leonard in 1920.

 Abraham Singer was a successful Ilion businessman and owned and operated a men's haberdashery and clothing store on Central Avenue in Ilion.
 He also successfully operated the A. B. Singer Realty firm for many years.
 He later owned and operated a men's clothing store on Bleecker Street in Utica.
 While living in Ilion, from 1913 to 1948, the Singers raised their family with a strong appreciation of music and literature and nurtured their children's interest in the arts and culture.

 During high school, Pearle was a member of the Drama Club for three years.
 She won oratorical contests and participated in dramatic productions.
 She graduated from Ilion High School, in 1930, when she was only 16 years old.
 Her older sister, Lillian, also graduated as a member of the 1930 class.
-After graduation, Pearle attend the Leland Powers School of the Theater in Boston, Mass.
+After graduation, Pearle attended the Leland Powers School of the Theater in Boston, Mass.
 She studied with Margaret Prendergast McClean, one of America's foremost authorities on diction and with Moroni Olson, actor and director.
 She completed graduate courses at Boston University and the American Academy of Dramatic Art.
 She returned to Utica in 1933 where she, along with Irene Babcock, opened the School of Speech and Dramatic Art.

 Pearle married Utica businessman, Harris Garson 'Gar' Nathan on June 19, 1934 at Temple Beth El in Utica.
 Gar Nathan was a partner in the Utica firm of Abe Nathan & Sons.
 Pearle stayed at home to raise their three daughters, Susan, Andrea and Bonnie while remaining very active in local groups.
 They started their family at 113 Sherman Place in Utica.